sermon: Entanglement with the Yoke of Bondage

 The British, the Dutch, the French, the Spanish, and the Portuguese all engaged in African slave trade.
 Africans were brought back to Portugal as early as 1440.
 An interesting thing happened there.
 Portugal brought so many slaves into its country that the slaves became dominant.
 It began to change the ethnography of Portugal.
 They actually became the dominant race; and so laws were passed to rid many of the slaves from that area.

 It was not in Europe that African slavery was most profitable and widespread, but in the Americas—where European exploitation began at the end of the 15th century.
 This is the slavery that we are most familiar with in this country.
 The first people to be enslaved by the Spanish and Portuguese in the West Indies and Latin American were the Native Americans.
 (Or, the "American Indians," as I knew them as a child.)
-But, because the majority of Native American slaves either revolted or escaped, other forms of force labor—akin to serfdom—were introduced to deal with the Native Americans.
+But, because the majority of Native American slaves either revolted or escaped, other forms of forced labor—akin to serfdom—were introduced to deal with the Native Americans.

 The resistance of the Native Americans to slavery only increased the demand for Africans to replace them.
 Africans proved to be profitable laborers in the Caribbean islands and the lowlands of the South American mainland.
 In the colder climates, however, the Native American slaves fared better.
 I thought that was interesting.
 Even though the Native Americans did not make all that great a slave, they survived better in the higher altitudes; and so they were used there.

 African slaves were introduced to the British settlements on the Atlantic coast with the arrival of the first shipload in Virginia in 1619.
 And there begins our history of slave use in this country.
-They were used for the raising of staple crops (such as coffee, tobacco, sugar, rice, and much later cotton); and the plantation economy made the importance of slaves, and the importation of slaves from Africa, particularly valuable in the Southern colonies of the United States.
+They were used for the raising of staple crops (such as coffee, tobacco, sugar, rice, and much later cotton); and the plantation economy made the importance of slaves, and the importation of slaves from Africa, particularly valuable in the southern colonies of the United States.

-In the United States, slavery proved unprofitable in the Northern States, and by the early 19th century had disappeared.
+In the United States, slavery proved unprofitable in the northern states, and by the early 19th century had disappeared.
 Slavery's abolition had been hastened by the work of the Quakers who, as in Great Britain, were staunchly opposed to slavery.
 They had caused slavery to be ended in the British Empire, by their pushing and their demonstrating and that type of thing.
 And then they started working on slavery here in the colonies.
 The small northern farmer also feared slavery as a system of cheap labor for the South, against which it was difficult to compete.
 Throughout man's history, economics have always come into play—having to do with slavery.

 In the South, however, slavery came to be an integral part of the plantation, especially with the introduction of the cotton gin in 1793.
-While the institution of slavery tended in North American to reinforce feelings of racial superiority on the part of the whites, some historians have argued that the treatment of slaves in the U.S. was more humane than it was in the Catholic and the Latin countries.
+While the institution of slavery tended in North America to reinforce feelings of racial superiority on the part of the whites, some historians have argued that the treatment of slaves in the U.S. was more humane than it was in the Catholic and the Latin countries.
 Generally, history shows that the descendants of ancient Israel have always treated slaves more kindly than the descendants of the Gentile nations.
 No doubt, this is the direct result of the laws that God gave the Israelitish nations regarding slavery.

 In the victory in 1860 of the Republican presidential candidate, Abraham Lincoln, the South saw a threat to Southern institutions.
 And the southern states, in an effort to secure those institutions, resorted to secession and formed the Confederacy (as all of us in this country should know).
 The Civil War followed, and the victory of the North brought an end to slavery in the United States.
 Then Lincoln's Emancipation Proclamation, issued in 1863, declared all slaves in the Southern secessionist states "free."
-And it was followed by other legislation—especially the 13th Amendment to the Constitution, which is something that we are all familiar with having to do with the institution of slavery in this country.
+It was followed by other legislation—especially the 13th Amendment to the Constitution, which is something that we are all familiar with having to do with the institution of slavery in this country.

 In the later years of the 1800s, the slave trade was conducted on the East Coast of Africa—with the market being in the Muslim lands, primarily.
 The emperor of what is now Ethiopia was unable to prevent traffic from that land to Arabia, and a brisk trade went on over the Red Sea.
 Slavery continued to exist in parts of Asia, the Middle East, and (despite increasingly successful efforts to abolish it) in various parts of Africa in the 1900s.